...And why you should apply now.

 Finally, finishing the Fellowship means you become alumNY and an entire network of interesting people who have done the fellowship in the past become accessible to you.
 Some people say that the best part of hackNY is the network after you graduate and I can see why they believe that!

-I am a corner case for hackNY because due to immigration issues, I was never allowed to work a single day for my matched startup during my Fellowship.
-That being said, I made some incredible friends (who I’m still very close with) and between the speaker series, exploring NYC and my Summer of Good Project, I found so much to do.
+In my hackNY summer, I made some incredible friends (who I’m still very close with) and between the speaker series, exploring NYC and my Summer of Good Project, I found so much to do.
 Despite the issues I faced, this was by far the best summer that I ever had (including a summer spent working for big tech) and I want you to have the same.

 How Do I Apply?